Carson says he’s ‘out of the woods’ after battling COVID-19

 Carson said Trump was aware of his condition and “cleared me for the monoclonal antibody therapy that he had previously received, which I am convinced saved my life.”

-The White House declined comment, instead referring questions about possible intervention into Carson’s medical care by Trump to the Department of Housing and Urban Development.
-A HUD spokesperson did not immediately respond Saturday to a request for comment.
+The White House declined comment Saturday, instead referring questions about possible intervention into Carson’s medical care by Trump to the Department of Housing and Urban Development.
+HUD also declined to comment.

 “I do believe I am out of the woods at this point,” said the secretary, who gave credit to Trump, the White House medical team and doctors at the Walter Reed military hospital.